tgrecojs/tgrecojs-static/posts/PureComponents.md

 ---
-title: Why I Love Pure Components (& you should too!)
+title: The Benefits of Using Functional Stateless Components in ReactJS
 description: This article takes a look at Functional Stateless Components which React released in v0.14.
 Since then, they've made a huge impact in the community by providing users with a cleaner syntax that allows for us to write more declarative code.
 To show why this is so helpful, this article will take a look at stateless components and finish up with some unit tests.
 slug: pure-components
 author: Thomas Greco